forestgrape/coronavirus/3_medical/covid19.md

 > ##### Disease
 > A *disease* is a biological disorder of structure or function in an organism causing inconvenience and/or unwanted effects.

-* Literally disease means without-ease (dis=without, separated from).
+Literally disease means without-ease (dis=without, separated from).

+Disease: YES or NO
-Chemical/biochemical damages such as dehydration, a poisoning or physical damage such as a fracture or an injury are not diseases themselves but chemical/physical damage can result from a disease.
-Longer lasting biological damage or out of biological homeostasis is usually considered a disease.
+* Chemical/biochemical damages such as dehydration, a poisoning or physical damage such as a fracture or an injury are not diseases themselves but chemical/physical damage can result from a disease.
+* Longer lasting biological damage or out of biological homeostasis is usually considered a disease.
 Life form interactions at the cellular level can cause biological imbalance.
 * A disease is can be (and often is) caused by life form interactions at the cellular level (e.g. pathogens infecting a host).
-As life from interactions are dynamic, the disease is dynamic and an immune response is induced/involved.
-  > On this page, the immune system is defined as a system which regulates life form interactions to keep homeostasis ([Concepts of Immunology](./../4_immunological/concepts_of_immunology.md)).
 * Metabolic disorder
   * Yes: Being out of balance due to lack of vitamins (e.g. scurvy caused by a shortage of vitamin C) is also considered a disease.
   * No: Short term disturbances of the homeostasis e.g. by shortage of water is usually not considered a disease despite dis-ease is caused.

 There are many different causes of diseases:
-* other [life forms](../2_biological/life-forms.md#life-form) interfering with the metabolism, such an interference is called [infection as defined below](#virus-infection).
+* other [life forms](../2_biological/life-forms.md#life-form) interactions with the metabolism, called [infections](#infection).
+As life from interactions are dynamic, the disease is dynamic and an immune response is induced/involved.
+  > On this page, the immune system is defined as a system which regulates life form interactions to keep homeostasis ([Concepts of Immunology](./../4_immunological/concepts_of_immunology.md)).
+* immune disease in which the immune system overreacts to substances without need (notes on the immune system in the [Immune System chapter](../4_immunological/concepts_of_immunology.md))
+* shortage of necessary biological substances e.g. vitamins.

+> ##### Infection
+> When microorganisms induce metabolism changes on a host organism, the host is infected by the microorganisms. [in work and in consideration whether this is a suitable definition]

+Examples:
 * outside of cells but inside multicellular organisms
   * most bacteria
   * fungi
 * inside cells
   * some bacteria
   * all viruses
-* immune disease in which the immune system overreacts to substances without need (notes on the immune system in the [Immune System chapter](../4_immunological/concepts_of_immunology.md))
-* shortage of necessary biological substances e.g. vitamins.

 Virus diseases are caused by virus infections: